John R. Phillips (American politician): Congress

 Phillips was elected as a Republican to the Seventy-eighth and to the six succeeding Congresses.
 He was not a candidate for renomination in 1956.

 He was a delegate to Republican National Conventions in 1944, 1948, 1952, 1956, and 1960.

 Private life

 He was a member of the American Battle Monuments Commission from 1952 to 1961.
-He was engaged as a public relations counselor and was a resident of Hemet, California, until his death in Palm Springs, California, on December 18, 1983.
-Interment in Desert Memorial Park, Cathedral City, California.
+He was engaged as a public relations counselor and was a resident of Hemet, California, until his death.

+Death and burial

+He died in Palm Springs, California, on December 18, 1983, at the age of 96.
+He was interred in Desert Memorial Park, Cathedral City, California.